InsanitySquared/CocoIP/README.md

 There is still much work to do but core functionality is up to par.

+# Important Note:
+As of now, only the windows client library and the linux server library is on this repo.
+We are still working on the windows server and linux client.

 # Use cases:
 client(device eg rover) <-> Server <-> client(controller ie a computer running a GUI control interface and can display telemetry)